The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 We conclude that if we label the vertices of $S_0 \cup S_1$ such that their cyclic order around $c^*$ is $u_0,u_1,v_0=w_1,w_2,\ldots,w_k=v_1$, then for each $j \in \{1,\ldots,k-1\}$ the vertices $w_j$ and $w_{j+1}$ are contained in the same cell of $G$ and hence by maximality of $G$ joint by an uncrossed edge.
 See Figure~\ref{fig:crossing-stars} for an illustration. \end{proof}

 Recall that $H$ denotes the planar subgraph of $G$.
 For convenience we refer to the closure of cells of $H$ as the \emph{faces of $G$}.
-The boundary of a face $f$ is a disjoint set of (not necessarily simple) cycles of $H$, which we call \emph{facial walks}.
+The boundary of a face $f$ is a disjoint set of (not necessarily simple) closed walks in $H$, which we call \emph{facial walks}.
 The \emph{length of a facial walk $W$}, denoted by $|W|$, is the number of its edges counted with multiplicity.
 We remark that a facial walk may consist of only a single vertex, in which case its length is $0$.
 See Figure~\ref{fig:H-boundary} for an example.

 For a face $f$ and a facial walk $W$ of $f$, we define $G(W)$ to be the subgraph of $G$ consisting of the walk $W$ and all edges that are drawn entirely inside $f$ and have both endpoints on $W$.
 The set of cells of $G(W)$ that lie inside $f$ is denoted by $C(W)$.
 Finally, the graph $G(W)$ is called a \emph{sunflower} if $|W| \geq 5$ and $G(W)$ has exactly $|W|$ inner edges each of which connects two vertices at distance~$2$ on $W$.
 See Figure~\ref{fig:maximal_faces} for an example of a sunflower.
 We remark that for convenience we depict facial walks in our figures as simple cycles, even when there are repeated vertices or edges.
+Indeed, we can assume facial walks to be simple cycles as long as we bound the number of edges in terms of the length of facial walks and sizes of cells.
+Only in the final proof of Theorem~\ref{thm:main} we bound the number of edges in terms of the number of vertices, and there those repetitions will be taken into account by Euler's formula.